abcdabcd987/lxc-gpu/README.md

 **This section is for users, and the rest of this document is for sysadmins.** I'd recommend sysadmins to write a guide for your laboratory.
 If there is not, this section gives you a basic grasp of `lxc-gpu`.

 `lxc-gpu` is designed to be password-less.
 When you login to servers, you use your SSH keys.
 Use `ssh-keygen` to generate one if you don't have yet.
-Put your SSH public key at the IAM (consult your sysadmin for the URL), enter the password for your laboratory domain account (consult your sysadmin), and click save.
+Put your SSH public key at the IAM (Ask your sysadmin for the URL), enter the password for your laboratory domain account (Ask your sysadmin), and click save.
 You can save the `.ssh/config` from the IAM so that you don't need to type each server's IP and port.

 * The first time you login to a server, you need to register on the server.
 Run `ssh register@SERVERNAME-manage USERNAME`.
 * To boot your container, run `ssh SERVERNAME-manage`.